antmicro/jswasi/README.md

 The configuration is read from the `fsa0/config.json` file in the device filesystem.
 If no such file is in this location, the default configuration from `dist/resources/config.json` is going to be saved there.

-More configuration options like the root filesystem image are going to be implemented soon.

 ## Filesystems